<big>Glossary of Painting Terms</big>(As of July 2003)

 Synthetic resin paints

-Previously, a paint system based on alkyd resins was used in automotive coatings.
+Previously, a paint system based on alkyd resins was used in automotive painting.

-which is processed as a one-component system, has good impact resistance, and lasts longer.
+which is processed as a single component, has good impact resistance, and lasts longer.

-dries as a 2K material.
-It is still used in truck paint today.
+It dries as a 2K material and is still used today in truck paint applications.

 L